 Post-Zionists and Israelis on the left of the political spectrum greeted the outcome enthusiastically, seeing the ruling as evidence of the growing acceptance of their positions.
-Ha'aretz editorialists declared that "The court's ruling strengthened the citizen's entitlement to equality in his or her dealings with state institutions....The principle of equality has been affirmed, and without judicial wrangling over the Jewish character of the State of Israel."6 Joseph Algazy wrote that "in denying the state the right 'to allocate state lands...on the basis of discrimination between Jews and non-Jews,' the High Court...smashed an old taboo that turns out to be essentially racist in nature."7 In the Jerusalem Post, David Newman (from Ben-Gurion University) wrote that the court's decision "struck at the very heart of the Zionist enterprise...[and] raised the major contradiction which is rooted in the definition of the State of Israel as a Jewish state and a democracy."
-(With some imagination, Newman compared the situation with neighborhoods in the U.S. or UK, where minority groups have difficulty obtaining housing, and describes the ruling as a condemnation of the "blatant discrimination" that has informed Israeli housing policy.8)
+Ha’aretz editorialists declared that “The court’s ruling strengthened the citizen’s entitlement to equality in his or her dealings with state institutions...The principle of equality has been affirmed, and without judicial wrangling over the Jewish character of the State of Israel.”6 Joseph Algazy wrote that “in denying the state the right ‘to allocate state lands...on the basis of discrimination between Jews and non-Jews,’ the High Court...smashed an old taboo that turns out to be essentially racist in nature.”7 In the Jerusalem Post, David Newman (from Ben-Gurion University) wrote that the court’s decision “struck at the very heart of the Zionist enterprise...[and] raised the major contradiction which is rooted in the definition of the State of Israel as a Jewish state and a democracy.”
+(With some imagination, Newman compared the situation with neighborhoods in the U.S. or UK, where minority groups have difficulty obtaining housing, and describes the ruling as a condemnation of the “blatant discrimination” that has informed Israeli housing policy.8)

 For the same reasons, traditional (i.e., non-post-) Zionists of different orientations viewed this decision as a disaster.
-From this perspective, the court's narrow focus on individual rights and equality, rather than on the collective historic rights of the Jewish people and the long-term security implications, was misplaced.
-They noted that in his long and detailed opinion, Aharon Barak did not consider the central geographic, demographic, and political factors in the Nahal Irun region.
-Between Afula and Hadera, the population ratio is currently 5,000 Jews to 100,000 Arabs, many of whom live in towns such as Umm el-Fahm and Arara, from which Jews are excluded.
+From this perspective, the court’s narrow focus on individual rights and equality, rather than on the collective historic rights of the Jewish people and the long-term security implications, was misplaced.
+They noted that in his long and detailed opinion, Justice Barak did not consider the central geographic, demographic, and political factors in the Nahal Irun region.
+Located between Afula and Hadera, the region currently has a population ratio of 5,000 Jews to 100,000 Arabs, many of whom live in towns such as Umm el-Fahm and Arara, from which Jews are excluded.
 The area is near the Jenin district in the Palestinian Authority, where 200,000 Palestinians live.
-There is no free market in land sales, and Arab land-owners will not or cannot sell land to Jews without endangering their lives.
-In the wake of the radicalization of the Arab population, and identification with Palestinian and Islamic movements, Jewish Agency head Sali Meridor warned that this decision would increase the threat to Israel's territorial integrity and security.9
+There is no free market in land sales, and Arab landowners will not or cannot sell land to Jews without endangering their lives.
+In the wake of the radicalization of the Arab population, and identification with Palestinian and Islamic movements, the former head of the Jewish Agency, Sali Meridor, warned that this decision would increase the threat to Israel’s territorial integrity and security.9

-For some, the outcome provided further evidence of the dangers of Aharon Barak's judicial activism.10 The decision reinforced the image of a judiciary that is out of touch, unaccountable, and infected by the virus of post-Zionism.
-Ma'ariv editorial writers argued that "An honored place is reserved in Zionist history for the purchasers of Arab land to be used for the settlement of Jews.
+For some, the outcome of the case provided further evidence of the dangers of Aharon Barak’s judicial activism.10 The decision reinforced the image of a judiciary that is out of touch, unaccountable, and infected by the virus of post-Zionism.
+Ma’ariv editorial writers argued that, “An honored place is reserved in Zionist history for the purchasers of Arab land to be used for the settlement of Jews.
 For years, this was the essence of Zionism.
-Yesterday, the last nail in the coffin of the holy mission...was nailed."11 Similarly, Yair Sheleg (in Ha'aretz) declared that the ruling "undermines the basic Zionist principle of promoting a Jewish presence on the land (as distinct from the obligation to protect the rights of all citizens in their present place of residence)."12 Although Yoram Hazony's indictment of post-Zionism (The Jewish State: The Struggle for Israel's Soul) was completed before the court's decision, the book's release and the debate that followed underlined the centrality of this erosion.
+Yesterday, the last nail in the coffin of the holy mission...was nailed.”11 Similarly, Yair Sheleg (in Ha’aretz) declared that the ruling “undermines the basic Zionist principle of promoting a Jewish presence on the land (as distinct from the obligation to protect the rights of all citizens in their present place of residence).”12 Although Yoram Hazony's indictment of post-Zionism (The Jewish State: The Struggle for Israel’s Soul) was completed before the court’s decision, the book’s release and the debate that followed underlined the centrality of this erosion.
 In an op-ed column in the New York Times, Hazony cited the outcome as evidence of the inability of the Jewish state to preserve its own vital interests.13